 A narrow ribbon of steel runs through some of Alaska’s most glorious country, connecting Anchorage to Seward, Talkeetna, Whittier, Denali and Fairbanks with daily service in summer.

 Hop on board the Alaska Railroad for a true Alaska experience.
-Relax in reclining, forward facing chairs with large picture windows while cruising past some of the world’s best vistas.
-Whether as an independent traveler or a cruise passenger looking for a pre- or post- experience, the Alaska Railroad is flexible enough to fit any schedule.
-One-day adventures and multi-day packages can be booked through several local operators.
+Relax in reclining chairs with large picture windows while cruising past some of the world’s best vistas.
+Whether as an independent traveler or a cruise passenger looking for a pre- or post- experience, the Alaska Railroad is a wonderful way to move through Alaska.
+One-day rail tours and multi-day packages can be booked through several local operators.

 The Denali Star train makes its way north into Alaska’s interior to Talkeetna, Denali National Park and Fairbanks – the railroad’s northernmost point.
 At the same time, another train travels south from Fairbanks along the same route.

 Not limited to summer, the Alaska Railroad runs from Anchorage to Fairbanks weekends in winter, adding midweek service in February and March.